Learning Through Baseball: On the Road Program

 The Minnesota Twins "Learning through Baseball" Program, presented by Target, is an educational experience that incorporates the beauty of Target Field with well organized tours, a knowledgeable staff, and an exceptional curriculum.
 The structure of the experience can be adjusted according to the levels and needs of the participating students and their teachers, and is designed with the Minnesota State Standards in mind.
 Our goal is to translate our love of baseball into an appreciation, understanding, and passion of the education underlying the sport.
 Since the creation of the "Learning through Baseball" program in 2012, more than 15,000 students each year from more than 150 schools have participated in the program.

-Every spring Twins front office staff visit almost two dozen elementary schools in Twins Territory for the Reading is Powerful program.
-During these school visits, Twins staff teach about former Major League Baseball Hall of Famers Jackie Robinson and Roberto Clemente through reading.
+The Minnesota Twins believe that each new season starts in the community.
+Each year Twins front office staff, including president Dave St. Peter, visit over 30 schools in Twins Territory.
+During these school visits, Twins staff teach about Jackie Robinson and Roberto Clemente through reading.
 Each visit consists of: a reading of a book, a short documentary and a discussion with trivia questions and prizes.
-The books for the 2017 year were: Testing the Ice: A True Story About Jackie Robinson by Sharon Robinson and Roberto Clemente: Pride of the Pittsburgh Pirates by Jonah Winter.
+The books for the 2019 year are: Testing the Ice: A True Story About Jackie Robinson by Sharon Robinson and Roberto Clemente: Pride of the Pittsburgh Pirates by Jonah Winter.

 Perfect Attendance-Perfect Game rewards middle school student who achieve perfect attendance during the school year.
 Students receive a certificate and the opportunity to attend a Twins game, with a representative from each participating school recognized on field during the pregame ceremony.